 The Moroccan tile collections that we carry are fairly produced with respect for nature.
 Producing these tiles, our suppliers strive to keep the ecological footprint as small as possible.

-Fair wages in the factories are ensured and offered is a clean and safe workplace.
+The craftsmen are ensured fair wages and are offered a clean and safe work environment.
 Besides, extensive secondary benefits, such as pension accrual, free medical service, vacation days and paid hours if overtime is required.

 You are welcome to pick up your tiles from our store in The Hague.
 If you prefer to get your tiles delivered, an additional 30,- (up to 5 sqm) will be invoiced when the tiles are ready to ship.